-- That the school's technical infrastructure is secure and is not open to misuse or malicious attack - That the school meets the required Online Safety technical requirements as identified by the Local Authority or other relevant body and also the Online Safety Policy / Guidance that may apply. - That users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed. - That the filtering policy, compliant with Welsh Government guidelines (provided by Smoothwall), is applied and updated on a regular basis and its implementation is not the sole responsibility of any single person (LA governed). - That they keep up to date with Online Safety technical information in order to effectively carry out their Online Safety role and to inform and update others as relevant. - That the use of the network / internet / All Wales Learning Platform (Hwb), including, but not limited to email, is regularly monitored in order that any attempted misuse can be reported to the Headteacher or Online Safety Coordinator for investigation. - Staff and student Hwb Accounts are monitored by the Welsh Government via the LA through their filtering policies, ensuring that activity can be investigated in the event of inappropriate use. - Students' Hwb accounts are monitored by the designated Online Safety Coordinator (Mr D Cousins).
-Subsequently, this person is the designated administrator for the school's user management and will undertake monitoring of Hwb activity, in the event of a disclosure/report/incident.
+- that the school's technical infrastructure is secure and is not open to misuse or malicious attack - that the school meets the required e-Safety technical requirements as identified by the Local Authority or other relevant body and also the e-Safety Policy / Guidance that may apply. - that users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed. - that the filtering policy, compliant with Welsh Government guidelines (provided by Smoothwall and Palo Alto), is applied and updated on a regular basis and its implementation is not the sole responsibility of any single person (LA governed). - that they keep up to date with e-Safety technical information in order to effectively carry out their e-Safety role and to inform and update others as relevant. - that the use of the network / internet / All Wales Learning Platform (Hwb), including, but not limited to email, is regularly monitored in order that any attempted misuse can be reported to the Headteacher or eSafety Coordinator for investigation. - staff Zimbra email accounts are monitored by the LA technical team so that activity can be investigated in the event of inappropriate use. - students' email activity is undertaken through Hwb Mail accounts, and this is not within the remit of LA monitoring of email accounts.
+Subsequently, the designated Office 365 administrator for the school will undertake monitoring of Hwb email activity, in the event of a disclosure/report/incident.